scholer/actionista-todoist/actionista/todoist/README.md

 You can generally specify dates and times the same way you would in Todoist, e.g. using "2 days from now", "Wednesday 3 pm", "next monday", "2019-12-31 15:00", etc.

+### Adding new tasks:

+To add a new task, use the `-add-task` action:

+You can add labels like you normally would using `@label`:

+	$ todoist-action-cli -sync -add-task "Test task 005 @devtest #Dev-personal <date tomorrow> p2" -commit

+However, as you can see, using "#project" and the normal ways of specifying due date and priority doesn't work.

+You can provide information on `project`, `due` date, `priority`, and `labels` explicitly using `=`:

+	$ todoist-action-cli -sync -add-task "Test task 006" project=Work due=tomorrow priority=p1 labels=awaiting,devtest -commit \
+	  -filter content startswith "Test" -print "{content}"

+### Showing changes before they are submitted:

+If you are curious about what changes will be submitted to the server, you can see them before you `-commit`, using `-show-queue` action:

+	$ todoist-action-cli -sync -name "Task123" -print -reschedule "tomorrow" -show-queue -commit

+	$ todoist-action-cli -sync -add-task "Test task 006" project=Work due=tomorrow priority=p1 labels=awaiting,devtest -show-queue fmt=json -commit

+### Resetting cached data:

+You may encounter a state that does not allow you to continue using `todoist-action-cli` or the todoist-python package.
+If that happens, you can run the following command to delete the cache, thereby resetting the local state:

+	$ todoist-action-cli inject_task_date_fields=0 inject_task_project_fields=0 -delete-cache

+*OBS: If this happens, it may be due to a bug in this program.
+If so, please consider submitting an issue at https://github.com/scholer/actionista-todoist/issues.
+If you are technically proficiency and you have managed to fix a bug in this program, I welcome you to submit a pull-request at https://github.com/scholer/actionista-todoist/pulls.*